Campaign exclusions allow you to control when, who and where you don’t want to display ads at the campaign or ad group level.

 - You can set up ad display prevention at both the campaign and ad group levels.

 - You can set ad display prevention for geographical locations, websites and IP addresses.

 - Creating a negative keyword list can help prevent your ad from appearing in searches.

-Thanks for reading this training on campaign exclusions.
-Continue your training or take the Bing Ads Accredited Professional exam to become accredited.
+Thanks for reading this Study Guide on campaign exclusions.
+Continue studying or take the Microsoft Advertising Certified Professional exam to become certified.